vibinex/reports/README.md

     Total deletions considered in PR: 12, unapproved deletions: 0, repo_coverage: 1
     ============<Coverage percentage for Merged PR #10: 100.00%>============= Processing Pr #4
-        No non-author deletions in PR #4, not included in coverage calculation Processing Pr #2
+        Processing Pr #2
         No non-author deletions in PR #2, not included in coverage calculation Processing Pr #1